 Carbon-rich soils

 New development should avoid areas of peatland or carbon-rich soil.
-There will be a presumption against d-pevelopment which would involve significant draining or disturbing of peatland or carbon-rich soil.-will be refused.
+There will be a presumption against development which would involve significant draining or disturbing of peatland or carbon-rich soil..

 In all cases of development at any location:-